The Glass Wall: Plot

 The fleeing couple attempt to hide out in the subway, but are recognized.
 The police grab Maggie, but Peter gets away.
-While being questioned by authorities she meets up with Tom.
-After hearing his story, Inspector Bailey believes Peter’s story, but only if they can reach him before the ship departs at 7 am.
-After that, by law, Peter will be guilty of a felony for jumping ship, deported, and forever ineligible to be admitted to America.
+While being questioned by authorities, she meets up with Tom.
+After hearing his story, Inspector Bailey believes Peter's story, but only if they can reach him before the ship departs at 7 am.
+After that, by law, Peter will be guilty of a felony for jumping ship, deported, and forever ineligible to be admitted to the United States.
 The trio drive around searching for him.
-Gravely suffering from his injuries, Peter slips into an unoccupied taxi and collapses.
+Suffering from his injuries, Peter slips into an unoccupied taxi and collapses.
 When burlesque dancer Tanya gets into it after work, she recognizes him from the newspaper photo.
 She takes him to her apartment for rest and a meal.
-When he asks why, she explains that her real name is Bella Zakoyla, and that she is a fellow "Hunky".
-Her immigrant mother approves, but her petty criminal brother fears police becoming involved, saying Peter’s plight is the responsibility of the United Nations.
-Their loud argument rouses him from fitful sleep in the next room.
+Her real name is actually Bella Zakoyla, and she is a fellow "Hunky".
+Her immigrant mother approves, but her criminal brother fears police becoming involved, saying that Peter's plight is the responsibility of the United Nations.
+Their loud argument rouses him from sleep in the next room.
 He slips away, leaving a note apologizing to Tanya for causing her so much trouble.

-Acting on Freddie's assertion, Peter heads toward the United Nations building in the early morning hours.
-He is recognized on the way and the police are put directly on his trail.
-Maggie, Tom, Bailey, and a pair of officers pursue Peter through the halls of the U.N.
-Unable to find anyone to help him, he delivers a soliloquy to an empty meeting room with places marked for representatives of the U.N.'s member states.
+Acting on Freddie's assertion, Peter heads toward the United Nations building early in the morning.
+He is recognized on the way and the police are put on his trail.
+Maggie, Tom, Bailey, and two officers pursue Peter through the halls of the U.N.
+Unable to find anyone to help him, he delivers a soliloquy to an empty meeting room of the U.N.
+Human Rights Commission, with places marked for representatives of the U.N.'s member states.
 He calls for recognition that peace and freedom for the world require peace and freedom for every individual.
-After more desperate flight Peter panics and heads to the roof, where he ascends a parapet wall to jump.
-Maggie and Tom reach him and at the last instant the sound of Tom's voice causes Peter to collapse backwards onto the roof.
+After more flight Peter panics, heads to the roof, and ascends a parapet wall to jump.
+Maggie and Tom reach him and the sound of Tom's voice causes Peter to collapse backwards onto the roof.
 All reassure Peter that he is now safe.